 In my patients, I like a level between 40 and 50 nanograms per deciliter of blood.

 Besides a Vitamin D-diet, another important way to obtain protective levels of Vitamin D is to get at least 20 minutes of sunshine on your body without sunscreen.
-In the U.S., we”ve been clobbered over the head about skin cancer (and rightfully so) but have gone to the other extreme in getting far too little sun.
+In the U.S., we” ve been clobbered over the head about skin cancer (and rightfully so) but have gone to the other extreme in getting a far too little sun.
 Unfortunately, I see many children spending more and more time indoors on their computers, resulting in extremely low levels of Vitamin D (in the single digits).

 All it takes is a nice mid-afternoon bike ride, so that your arms and legs are exposed, to get the necessary Vitamin D.